 There is a significant impact on the agency's information technology division from this bill.
-Due to the legacy nature of the agency's iSeries licensing system, such a major redesign is a significant risk to the ongoing licensing operations of the agency.
-With the given timeline, all labor will need to be contract labor, including labor identified as staff hours.
+With the given effective date of July 1st, 2022, all labor will need to be contract labor, including labor normally identified as staff hours.
+There is also an indeterminate cost component to this bill.